foooooooooooooooooooooooooootw/Python-LAN-Chat/README.md

 On windows resource files are saved to AppData/Local/PythonLANChat.

 This was tested on my home network with wired connections & no packet loss, so depending on your network configuration (i.e. routers, extenders, subnets, firewalls, internet interfaces, walls between device and access point) your mileage may vary.
-On my home network with computers connected to the same router with ethernet cables, I managed to send a 5+ GB file successfully.
+On my home network with computers connected to the same router with ethernet cables, I managed to send a 5+ GB file successfully. **Best use case is to send smaller files to many computers at once, and all the connections are wired to the same router**.

 Point to note: this presumes your network is secure and no one is listening in on you.
 There is no encryption (may change in the future).
 Keep this in mind if for some reason you decide to send things over a public network - try not to send sensitive information like private keys.